1999AZZAR/prompt-sanctuary/instruction.md

 ## Usage

-- **access:**
+- **Access:**
-  - now you can access it trough `http://127.0.0.1:5000`.
+  - You can now access it through `http://127.0.0.1:5000`.

-NB: Remember to deactivate the virtual environment when you're done:
+Note: Remember to deactivate the virtual environment when you're done:

 ```bash
 # On Windows:
 deactivate

 # On Unix or MacOS:
 deactivate
 ```